Position

 • High school diploma or equivalent required; associate's or bachelor's degree in a related field preferred.

-• Previous experience in a healthcare or administrative role, preferably in a referral coordination capacity.
+• Previous experience in a healthcare or administrative role, preferably in a referral coordination or patient services capacity.

-• Strong understanding of medical terminology and insurance processes.
+• Strong knowledge of medical terminology and insurance referral processes.

-• Proficient in Microsoft Office Suite (Word, Excel, Outlook) and electronic health record (EHR) systems.
+• Proficient in Microsoft Office Suite (Word, Excel, Outlook) and familiarity with electronic health record (EHR) systems.

 Is becoming a Referral Coordinator a good career path?

 Working as a Referral Coordinator has its own set of advantages and challenges.
-Understanding these can help job seekers make an informed decision.
-Here are some pros and cons to consider:
+Understanding these can help job seekers decide if this career is right for them.
+Here are some pros and cons to consider.

 • Pros: